devcnairobi/devc-nairobi-bot/README.md

 ### Getting started

   - Copy `.env.sample` to `.env`
-  - Fill out the missing env settings (register with firebase to get the `FB_` settings)
+  - Fill out the missing env settings
+      * register with firebase to get the `FB_` settings
+      * create a new _personal access token_ on github and ensure the following scope(`admin:org - write`), then use the token as `GH_OAUTH_TOKEN` env setting.
   - Run app with `npm start`
   - Run `ngrok http 5000`
-  - Copy the url generated and use it as you fb webhook.
+  - Copy the *https* generated url and use it as your fb webhook.

 ### Linting